Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

-When Mario and I first arrived in Sliema, he told me to keep my expectations low: “Don’t judge Malta until you see Valletta tomorrow.”
+When I first arrived in Sliema, my friend told me to keep my expectations low: “Don’t judge Malta until you see Valletta tomorrow.”

 It looked fine…but not special by any stretch.
 If anything, the condos and older population reminded me of the Maltese version of Revere Beach in Massachusetts.

 The best places, however, are the ones that take you by surprise — and I never would have guessed that it would only take me a few days for me to fall for Sliema.

 Sliema is actually part of a chain of towns along the water’s edge: it starts with Gzira, then Sliema, then St. Julians.

 Sliema has the best selection of shopping and easy access to a multitude of buses and the 10-minute ferry to Valletta.
 St. Julians is prettier and slightly nicer until it turns into Paceville (the unsightly nightlife area that I avoided); Gzira is a bit rougher, especially as you veer further away from Sliema.

 If you’re driving, you can get to the sandy beaches of Mellieha in 30 minutes, the ancient city of Mdina in 25 minutes, the fishing village of Marsaxlokk in 30 minutes, and the ferry departure for Gozo in 45 minutes.

 These towns have a boardwalk that runs along the sea, and it’s the ultimate place to see and be seen.
 Like many Europeans, the Maltese take long walks in the early evenings and use it as a time to chat with the neighbors they pass along the way.